 Signifor LAR (pasireotide pamoate)

-Requests for Signifor LAR (pasireotide pamoate) may be approved if the following criteria are met:
+Initial requests for Signifor LAR (pasireotide pamoate) for acromegaly may be approved if the following criteria are met:

 Documentation is provided that individual has a diagnosis of acromegaly; AND

-Diagnosis of acromegaly has been verified by, or in consultation with, a board-certified endocrinologist who has reviewed and verified the test results (including but not limited to: Insulin-like Growth Factor 1 levels; Oral Glucose Tolerance Test with associated Growth Hormone (GH) levels) that are indicative of a positive test; AND
+Diagnosis is verified by, or in consultation with a board-certified endocrinologist; AND

+Meets one of the following criteria:

+Pre-treatment insulin-like growth factor-1 (IGF-1) level above the upper limit of normal based on age and gender for the reporting laboratory; OR

+Serum growth hormone (GH) level ≥ 1 µg/L after a 2-hour oral glucose tolerance test; AND

 Individual has had an inadequate response to surgery and/or surgery is not an option (including but not limited to, individual is an inappropriate candidate for surgical-based therapy).

-OR
+Requests for continuation of use of Signifor LAR (pasireotide pamoate) for acromegaly may be approved if the following criteria are met:

+I. Documentation is provided that individual has a diagnosis of acromegaly; AND

+II.
+Individual IGF-1 levels remain less or equal to 1.0 X the upper limit of normal (ULN).

+Initial approval duration: 6 months

+Continuation approval duration: 12 months

+Requests for Signifor LAR (pasireotide pamoate) for Cushing’s disease may be approved if the following criteria are met:

 Documentation is provided that individual has a diagnosis of Cushing’s disease; AND

-Diagnosis of Cushing’s has been verified by, or in consultation with, a board-certified endocrinologist who has reviewed and verified the test results (including but not limited to: 24-hour urinary free cortisol (UFC) test; Dexamethasone suppression test (DST); Late-night salivary cortisol (LNSC) test) that are indicative of a positive test; AND
+Diagnosis is verified by, or in consultation with a board-certified endocrinologist; AND

+Positive tests for any of the following to detect elevated cortisol levels:

+24-hour urinary free cortisol (UFC) test; OR

+Dexamethasone suppression test (DST); OR

+Late-night salivary cortisol (LNSC) test; AND

 One of the following: